LiquidFun/Airway/README.md

 # Data

 We use a pipeline based approach to calculate the raw data.
-With the help of `airway-pipeline.py` you are able to calculate each step (called stages) separately or all at once.
+With the help of `airway-pipeline.py` you are able to calculate each step (called stages).

 To get the pipeline to work you need to define and format the first input stage, which is then used to create all other stages.